 Three-term incumbent U.S. Sen. Bob Casey Jr. is down to a one-point lead over Republican challenger Dave McCormick in the latest Franklin & Marshall (F&M) College Poll.
-And Donald Trump holds the same margin over Vice President Donald Trump.
+And former President Donald Trump holds the same margin over Vice President Kamala Harris.

 “The October 2024 Franklin & Marshall College Poll finds that the state’s current electoral environment seems to offer more advantages for Republicans than Democrats,” wrote Franklin & Marshall College Poll Director Berwood Yost.
 “The difference in preferences among likely voters is primarily because the partisan, ideological, and age profile of these voters is different–the current pool of registered voters is more Republican in terms of their party identity, has fewer moderates ideologically, and has fewer voters less than 35 years of age.”